Support

 How accurate is DupScan's duplicate detection?

 DupScan uses SHA256 cryptographic hashing to compare file contents.
 Only files that are byte-for-byte identical are flagged as duplicates.
-The probability of a false positive (two different files producing the same SHA256 hash) is less than 1 in 10^77.
+The probability of a false positive is less than 1 in 10^77.

 What macOS versions does DupScan support?